mdn/content/files/en-us/mozilla/firefox/releases/8/index.md

 See [Updating add-ons for Firefox 8](/en-US/docs/Mozilla/Firefox/Releases/8/Updating_add-ons) for a guide to changes you're likely to have to make your add-ons compatible with Firefox 8.

+> [!NOTE]
-> **Note:** Firefox 8 requires that binary components be recompiled, as do all major releases of Firefox.
+> Firefox 8 requires that binary components be recompiled, as do all major releases of Firefox.

 ### XPCOM